 The Liberal Studies Program is designed to help the students in the College of Arts and Sciences (CAS) develop and plan an interdisciplinary course of study that explores a particular problem or theme through a multi- disciplinary constellation of courses, enhances critical thinking with ethical thought, develops problem-solving skills, and creates well-informed, responsible and engaged global citizens.

 The B.A. in Liberal Studies creates an academically sound and rigorous interdisciplinary course of study with thematic integrity and continuity.
-The program provides an interdisciplinary undergraduate education that can be gained by close contact of the faculty and the student, individual advising, and multi-curricular programming in relevant courses of the approved degree programs at the Univeristy of Hawaii at Hilo.
+The program provides an interdisciplinary undergraduate education that can be gained by close contact of the faculty and the student, individual advising, and multi-curricular programming in relevant courses of the approved degree programs at the University of Hawaiʻi at Hilo.

 Program and Student Learning Outcomes